-Recommended Distribution: Distribute this to your CEO, management' teams, Boards of Directors, volunteers, security and maintenance personnel, outside service personnel to include janitors, visiting nurses, and contracted service providers who have 24 hours access to your property.
-Also, share this information with political candidates of all parties and others in the public's eye.
-This is a research paper and not a final document for publication.
+Recommended Distribution: Distribute this information to "Upper" management and management' teams, Board of Directors and volunteers, security and maintenance personnel, outside service personnel to include janitors, visiting nurses, and contracted service providers who have 24 hours access to your property.

-Purpose, Goals and Objectives: The purpose is to summarize what we've learned from past terrorist attacks, attacks against corporate executives and politicians, victims of robberies, muggings, rapes, home invasions, stalking, bomb threats, and violence in the workplace.
+Purpose, Goals and Objectives: The purpose of this paper is to pull together what we've learned from recent terrorist attacks and strikes against corporate executives, politicians, and victims of robbery, mugging, rape, home invasions, stalking, bomb threats, and violence in the workplace.
 Goals include creating handouts for traveling executives and politicians, briefing tools for security personnel and law enforcement, and contingency planning guides for emergency response personnel during a terrorist attack.

-The primary objective is to improve the before, during, and after security provided we provide potential terrorist' and criminal targets.
-Incident Commanders should use this information when briefing their Chief of Operations, Planning, Logistics, and Finance.
+The primary objective is to improve the security we provide a potential terrorist target before, during, and after an attack.
+Incident Commanders should use this paper when briefing their Chief of Operations, Planning, Logistics, and Finance.
 Political front-runners, event organizers, and local law enforcement should use this paper to create security performance standards before, during, and after any large scale public gathering.

-Introduction - Managing the Risks of "Being in the Public's Eye!
+Introduction - Managing The Risks of "Being in The Public's Eye!

-"Executive Protection" white papers are based on incident reports, personal experience, "Deep Throat" white papers, and on-the-job experiences of law enforcement and private security professionals from North and South America, Europe, The Caribbean, Africa and Asia.
-I thank fellow RMLC faculty Shawn Smith (Owner/CEO/President M.P.I.
-Midwest Protection Incorporated), Anthony "Tony" Conti (Retired Detective Specialist with 17 years active duty in the NYPD's "Emergency Service Unit", currently CEO of "Tact-Source" Consulting, L.L.C.), and Neil Purtell (Retired FBI agent, Neil worked on Waco, the Oklahoma City bombing, at the World Trade Center on 9-11) for their research and personal observations.
+"Executive Protection" white papers are based on personal experience, and the real life, on the job experiences of law enforcement and private security professionals from North and South America, Europe, The Caribbean, Africa and Asia.
+I specifically thank fellow RMLC faculty Shawn Smith, Owner/CEO/President M.P.I.
+Midwest Protection Incorporated, Anthony "Tony" Conti, Retired Detective Specialist with 17 years active duty in the NYPD's "Emergency Service Unit", currently CEO of "Tact-Source" Consulting, L.L.C. and Neil Purtell Retired FBI agent, Neil worked on Waco, the Oklahoma City bombing, at the World Trade Center on 9-11.